DeathlyBower959/thereciperack/README.md

 ```

 #### Publishing
-If you want to publish the client to the web, then follow the steps below.
+If you want to publish the react site to the web, then follow the steps below.
 1. Create a new GitHub repository, and mark it as public
+2. Open the `package.json` in the client folder
+3. At the top of the `package.json`, change `homepage` to your websites link.
+(Make sure it has `http://` and the `.ml`/`.com` after)
+  - Custom Domain: Change `thereciperack.ml` on line 34 to your own custom domain.
-2. Open a new terminal located in the client folder
+4. Open a new terminal located in the project root folder
-3. Run these commands
+5. Run these commands
 	1. `git init`
 	2. `git add .`
 	3. `git commit -m "First Commit"`
 	4. `git branch -M main`
 	5. `git remote add origin https://github.com/YOUR_USERNAME/REPOSITORY_NAME.git` (Or copy from repo landing page)
 	6. `git push -u origin main`
-4. Open the `package.json` in the client folder
-5. At the top of the `package.json`, change `homepage` to the websites link.
-(Make sure it has `http://` and the extension after)
-6.
+4.
-  - Custom Domain: Change `thereciperack.ml` on line 30 to your own custom domain and do `npm run deploy`.
+  - Custom Domain: `npm run deploy`.
   - Normal Domain: `npm run regDeploy`
+8. Check and see if `Enforce HTTPS` is on the correct choice on your github pages
-8. Give it a few minutes, and check your website to see if it has deployed.
+9. Give it a few minutes, and check your website to see if it has deployed.

 ## Technologies
 - [React](https://reactjs.org/)